vila116/JWTToken/README.md

-#simple capp to generate a JWT - session timed token
+#simple app to generate a JWT - session timed token